jupyter/governance/.github/PULL_REQUEST_TEMPLATE/standingcommittee.md

-This is the charter for the (standing committee / working group).
+This is the charter for the standing committee.

 **Include a brief description of the committee, and open the pull request as a draft to allow time for feedback before the vote.**